vowei/iQuery/README.md

     `#import "iquery.js";`

-2. And then you can use iQuery in your code:
+2. And then you can use iQuery in your code.

-     `
+3. iquery.js contains a simplified unit test framework with it.
+If you want to use iQuery with your own test framework. you can remove the test framework's code in [common.js](https://github.com/vowei/iQuery/blob/master/iOS/lib/common.js).

+Below is a sample usage, for detailed usage, please read the test sources: https://github.com/vowei/iQuery/blob/master/iOS/sampleTest.js:

      var target = UIATarget.localTarget();
      var root = target.frontMostApp().mainWindow();
      var assert = new Assert();
      var result = root.$("UIAWindow > UIASegmentedControl > UIAButton :eq(0) + UIAButton");
      assert.Equals(1, result.length);
-     `

-3. iquery.js contains a simplified unit test framework with it.
-If you want to use iQuery with your own test framework. you can remove the test framework's code in [common.js](https://github.com/vowei/iQuery/blob/master/iOS/lib/common.js).

-for detailed usage, please read the test sources: https://github.com/vowei/iQuery/blob/master/iOS/sampleTest.js

 Android usage
 -------------